mongodb/mongo-python-driver/doc/examples/requests.rst

 Requests
 ===========================

-Because PyMongo has built-in connection pooling, a given thread may use two different sockets for two operations on MongoDB.
-This can lead to inconsistency.
-For example, if you make an unsafe insert on one socket, then count the number of documents using a different socket, MongoDB may not have processed the insert by the time it executes the count.

 PyMongo supports the idea of a *request*: a series of operations executed with a single socket, which are guaranteed to be processed on the server in the same order as they ran on the client.
 This can be useful, for example, if you want